 Depending on the person interviewing, you will get either a very honest answer or a very ambiguous answer.
 If there are doubts, this is your opportunity to combat them and attempt to change the interviewer's mind.

 What is the next step in the interview process?

 Unless you have already been told, this question shows you are interested in moving forward with the position.
 Everyone likes to feel wanted and your future employer is no different.
 The answer may also give you some insight into the interviewer’s feelings towards you as a candidate.

-A job interview can lead to an amazing opportunity.
+A job interview can lead to an exciting opportunity for you to progress in your life sciences career.
 In order to achieve success, preparation is key.
 Your questions should be thoughtful and worded in a way that is comfortable and natural for you.
 Take your time, be concise and relax.
-You got this!